Richland Mall (South Carolina): Future

 In late 2022, it was announced that the mall was in the process of being purchased by Augusta-based Southeastern Development and would be demolished and redeveloped.
-Tenative plans include refurbishing the former Parisian anchor store for Belk to move into, so that afterwards the original J.B.White/current Belk will be demolished along with the rest of the mall.
+Tentative plans included refurbishing the former Parisian anchor store for Belk to move into so that afterward the original J.B.White/current Belk would be demolished along with the rest of the mall.
 A grocery store is planned as the other anchor store.
 Other plans include apartments, a park, and a brewery or tap room.
-Developers estimate it will take four to five years before the first phase of the project will be completed, which will include the mixed retail, apartments, and grocery store.
+Developers estimate it will take four to five years before the first phase of the project will be completed, which will include the mixed retail, apartments, and a grocery store.
 A second phase should take about an equal amount of time to complete which will include mixed-use retail on the east side of the property as well as a second set of apartments.
+However, on August 9, 2023, it was announced that Belk would no longer be part of the mall redevelopment, and would be closing, which would leave the mall with no anchors.
+Only one day later, on August 10, 2023, it was announced that Barnes & Noble would be relocating leaving the mall completely vacant.